realworldocaml/book/en/foreign-function-interface.md

 ```

 We only use `compare_t` once (in the `qsort` definition), so you can choose to
 inline it in the OCaml code if you prefer.
-The resulting `qsort` value is a
+As the type shows, the resulting
-higher-order function, as shown by its type.
-As before, let's define a wrapper
+`qsort` value is a higher-order function, since its the fourth argument is
-function to make `qsort` easier to use.
-The second and third arguments to
+itself a function.
+As before, let's define a wrapper function to make `qsort`
-`qsort` specify the length (number of elements) of the array and the element
+easier to use.
+The second and third arguments to `qsort` specify the length
-size.
+(number of elements) of the array and the element size.

 Arrays created using Ctypes have a richer runtime structure than C arrays, so
 we don't need to pass size information around.
 Furthermore, we can use OCaml